irfndi/Celebrum-Ai/docs/implementation-plan/fix-initial-compilation-errors.md

 **Overall Goal**: Achieve a clean compile (`cargo check` and `cargo build` pass without errors).

+**Note:** This task breakdown needs significant revision.
+The initial `cargo check` after stashing changes from `feature/pr-31-comment-fixes-f449cf6` revealed 134 errors.
+After implementing `GroupRegistration::from_d1_row` and fixing related syntax issues in `src/types.rs`, `cargo check` now reports 191 errors.
+The original focus on 6 errors is no longer applicable.
+We will proceed by addressing errors reported by `cargo check` systematically.

 1.  **Task 1: Create/Switch to a dedicated branch for these fixes.**
     -   Success Criteria: `git branch` shows the correct active branch.
 2.  **Task 2: Address `unused_mut` warnings in `embedding_engine.rs` (Compiler indicated removal of `mut`, not addition).**